marionl4b/GrandPyBot/README.md

 ## Install
 1. Clone the repository
 2. Install dependencies with `pip install - r requirements.txt`
-3. Edit `the settings.py file with your own Google Map Geocode API key
+3. Edit `the settings.py` file with your own Google Map Geocode API key

 ## Demo
-You can find a demo of my GrandPyBot on Heroku server
+You can find a demo of my GrandPyBot on Heroku server at https://immense-ravine-80861.herokuapp.com/

 ## Author
 Marion Labarre